 We refinish bathtubs throughout Manhattan — from prewar walk-ups in the West Village to doorman co-ops on the Upper East Side.
 Our pour-on method restores the original look of a porcelain or cast-iron tub in one visit, without demolition or plumbing work.
 Most jobs are done in about three hours and the tub is ready for use the next day.

 Manhattan apartments are our most common job.
-We’re set up to work around the things that make this borough different from the rest of NYC: building hours, certificates of insurance, service elevator bookings, and tight bathrooms in old prewar layouts.
+We’re set up to work around what makes this borough different — building hours, certificates of insurance, service-elevator bookings, and tight prewar bathrooms.

-Building work hours in Manhattan are typically 9 AM to 5 PM on weekdays, sometimes Saturday morning.
-We schedule around that.
-If your building requires the service elevator to be booked in advance, let us know during the quote — most super’s offices need 24-48 hours’ notice.
+Yes.
+Most Manhattan buildings allow contractor work between 9 AM and 5 PM on weekdays, sometimes Saturdays.
+We schedule the visit to fit those windows.
+If your building requires the service elevator to be booked, let us know when you book the job — most supers need 24-48 hours of notice.

 | Typical lifespan | 1-3 years | |